-Old Siam is divided in two main atriums and three floors.
+Old Siam is divided into two main atriums and three floors.
 One area is where you will find all the food, I just love to wander through the many alleys, trying all the traditional snacks and sweets skillfully prepared right in front of you.
 Each stall seems to take great pride in their products and it’s a marvel to see how fast they can wrap a complicated ‘Mian Kham’ (see photo) where I always fail so miserably.

-Here are just few of the many foods you can sample at Old Siam… I wish I had more, but taking photos is not allowed, I haven’t understood why yet.
-Here are few of the many dishes we saw and tried:
+Here are just a few of the many foods you can sample at Old Siam… I wish I had more, but taking photos is not allowed, I haven’t understood why yet.
+Here are a few of the many dishes we saw and tried: